waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - Sage MASA: Flareon (Lv32), Jolteon (Lv32)
 - Sage KOJI: Kadabra (Lv32)
 - Prerequisite: Must have encountered Suicune at Route 42 and Route 36 sightings before they will battle.

+# Suicune Hunt Progress Log
+- Sighting 3 (Route 42): 5 failed attempts at (26, 14).
+Hypothesis: Approach direction or map script reset is required.
+- Current Status: Wise Trio in Ecruteak will not battle.
+Pokedex shows Suicune on Route 42.
+- Plan: Fly to Ecruteak, head to Route 42, enter/exit Mt.
+Mortar, stand on (26, 14).
+- Turn 23773: Final conversation check with Gramps confirmed he is still in "lore mode".
+Heading to Route 42 now.